People, not patients

 Healing is about people, not patients.

 I don't mean to be ridiculous by stating the obvious.
-And, yes, I realize that every health-related institution and company "puts people first" because "they matter to them."
-But very few of these businesses ever venture to the place where they consider modifying their model in order to make people less dependent on a product or service.
-There is simply too much money on the table.
+Also, I do realize that all health-related institutions and companies "put people first" on some level.
+My concern is that very few of said businesses venture to the place where they consider modifying a core model in order to make people less dependent on their product or service.

-We find it impossible to discuss how to cultivate the wild seeds of health; the creative and intuitive "I AM" that powers the best healing.
+Why is it that we find it so very difficult to discuss how to cultivate the wild seeds of health; the creative and intuitive "I AM" that powers the best healing.
 As I write I am wondering whether working with a person's wild side could at least be an option.
-Isn't acknowledging an awareness and understanding of the wild side as efficient as spending billions to tame it?

 The most gifted physicians and nurses get how people matter -- they always have.
 Some business people are starting to understand.
 Now we need the top creatives to bring everything they've got (which is more than color and layout expertise) to the table.
 We need the hearts and minds of these creative people to give voice to people's health problems in a new way.
 The solutions we market as "healing" will be much better for it.